Louisa Starr: Biography

 She married the Italian civil engineer Enrico Canziani (1848-1931) and thereafter signed her works with her married name.
 Her daughter Estella Canziani also became an artist.

 She exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Her painting Sintram and his mother was included in the 1905 book Women Painters of the World.

-Starr died in London in 25 May 1909 and was buried in the Starr family grave (plot no.19975) on the western side of Highgate Cemetery near the grave of Elizabeth Siddal.
+Starr died in London on 25 May 1909 and was buried in the Starr family grave (plot no.19975) on the western side of Highgate Cemetery near the grave of Elizabeth Siddal.